Oil sector

 Under the Decree signed by President of the Republic of Azerbaijan Heydar Aliyev on 29 December 1999, the State Oil Fund of the Republic of Azerbaijan was established to ensure effective management of hydrocarbon revenues and fair distribution of oil among generations and to channel oil revenues into the development of priority areas.
 Thanks to the efficient and transparent management of revenues, the State Oil Fund has quickly become one of the world's most transparent funds and ensured long-term financial profits for the present and future generations.

 On 14 September 2017, the amended and restated Azeri-Chirag-Gunashli Joint Development and Production Sharing Agreement was signed in Baku.
 That marked a new stage in the development of the “Azeri-Chirag-Gunashli” field.
-The new agreement was signed by officials of the Azerbaijani government, SOCAR, BP, Chevron, IMPEX, Statoil, ExxonMobil, TP, ITOCHU and ONGC Videsh companies.
-BP remained the project's operator under the amended and stated agreement, which was extended until 2049.
+The new agreement was signed by officials of the Azerbaijani government, SOCAR, bp, Chevron, IMPEX, Statoil, ExxonMobil, TP, ITOCHU and ONGC Videsh companies. bp remained the project's operator under the amended and stated agreement, which was extended until 2049.
 SOCAR's shares increased from 11 to 25 percent, and Azerbaijan's direct share in profitable oil amounted to 75 percent.
 Subsequent to the new contract, an agreement was reached in 2019 on constructing an additional production platform in the contract area of the “Azeri-Chirag-Gunashli” fields' block.

 By the end of the third quarter of 2023, 38 production sharing agreements have been signed with foreign oil companies.